apache/spark/docs/integration.rst

 Cloud Text to Speech
 ''''''''''''''''''''

-:class:`airflow.contrib.operators.gcp_text_to_speech_operator.GcpTextToSpeechSynthesizeOperator`
+:class:`airflow.gcp.operators.text_to_speech.GcpTextToSpeechSynthesizeOperator`
     Synthesizes input text into audio file and stores this file to GCS.

-They also use :class:`airflow.contrib.hooks.gcp_text_to_speech_hook.GCPTextToSpeechHook` to communicate with Google Cloud Platform.
+They also use :class:`airflow.gcp.hooks.text_to_speech.GCPTextToSpeechHook` to communicate with Google Cloud Platform.

 Cloud Speech to Text
 ''''''''''''''''''''

-:class:`airflow.contrib.operators.gcp_speech_to_text_operator.GcpSpeechToTextRecognizeSpeechOperator`
+:class:`airflow.gcp.operators.speech_to_text.GcpSpeechToTextRecognizeSpeechOperator`
     Recognizes speech in audio input and returns text.

-They also use :class:`airflow.contrib.hooks.gcp_speech_to_text_hook.GCPSpeechToTextHook` to communicate with Google Cloud Platform.
+They also use :class:`airflow.gcp.hooks.speech_to_text.GCPSpeechToTextHook` to communicate with Google Cloud Platform.

 Cloud Speech Translate Operators
 --------------------------------

-:class:`airflow.contrib.operators.gcp_translate_speech_operator.GcpTranslateSpeechOperator`
+:class:`airflow.gcp.operators.translate_speech.GcpTranslateSpeechOperator`
     Recognizes speech in audio input and translates it.

-They also use :class:`airflow.contrib.hooks.gcp_speech_to_text_hook.GCPSpeechToTextHook` and
+They also use :class:`airflow.gcp.hooks.speech_to_text.GCPSpeechToTextHook` and
-    :class:`airflow.contrib.hooks.gcp_translate_hook.CloudTranslateHook` to communicate with Google Cloud Platform.
+    :class:`airflow.gcp.hooks.translate.CloudTranslateHook` to communicate with Google Cloud Platform.

 Cloud Translate
 '''''''''''''''